Blog>Cost Guides>How much does lawn aeration cost?

 Fracture Tine

-Unlike hollow-tine aeration, the fracture tine method doesn’t involve removing any soil, which means there won’t be any clean-up required afterwards.
+Unlike hollow tine aeration, the fracture-tine method doesn’t involve removing any soil, which means there won’t be any clean-up required afterward.

 See the tradespeople we've checked and recommend for your job